roman-grs-pit/grism_sim/README.md

 # scripts and helper utilities to simulate Roman grism images

+### Instructions for setting up NERSC environment needed to run Roman grism simulations
-### Given NERSC install, hopefully the following is all that is needed for anyone in the roman group
+Given NERSC install, hopefully the following is all that is needed for anyone in the roman group

 ```
 module load conda